 Are you looking for some inspiration?
 Perhaps you are lacking motivation at the moment and sometimes you look to others for encouragement?
-Who better to share some inspirational quotes from than the incredible Stephen Hawking.
+Who better to share some inspirational quotes than from the incredible Stephen Hawking.

 Who Is Stephen Hawking?

-Stephen Hawking was an English cosmologist, author, theoretical physicist as well as the Director of Research at University of Cambridge's Centre for Theoretical Cosmology.
+Stephen Hawking was an English cosmologist, author, theoretical physicist as well as the Director of Research at the University of Cambridge's Centre for Theoretical Cosmology.

 Stephen Hawking was known for his groundbreaking work with relativity and black holes.
 He also became the author of many science books, including the bestseller: ‘A Brief History of Time’, which sold over 10 million copies in 20 years.

-At the age of 76, Stephen passed away after the long battle with the rare form of motor neurone disease.
+At the age of 76, Stephen passed away after the long battle with the rare form of motor neuron disease.
 It’s safe to say that Stephen Hawking is an incredibly inspiring and motivating man.